Frequently Asked Questions (and Answers)

 As for the kilt, there is an misconception (largely an American one) that it is a costume, or an obsolete antiqutity.
 The kilt is in fact simply a form of clothing, worn by thousands of people today, just as it was centuries ago.
 Though most common in Scotland and in the Nova Scotia/Prince Edward Island/Newfoundland area of Canada, kilts are seeing a resurgence in popularity in the US, too.
 I wear mine quite frequently, in the US, both to the office, and for a night out on the town.
 Except for a few surly, ignorant twits (who are usually wearing ridiculous pants so baggy the crotch is at the knees and their underwear is showing), everyone seems to love it, and I get many compliments.

 Note that it is important to get a good kilt, though, and to learn how to wear it properly.
 See above for how to get a kilt in this tartan.
 For proper Highland dress, what you need is J. Charles Thompson’s So You’re Going to Wear the Kilt.
 The best is the 3rd edition, but the 2nd will also do.
-Avoid flashy-covered issues from Lang Syne/Gardner’s Press; these are heavily abridged editions missing about 90% of the content.
+Avoid the smaller, pocket-sized issue from Lang Syne/Gardner’s Press; it is a heavily abridged edition missing about 75% of the content.

 Kilts need a few accessories, such as a sporran (a kind of fancy belt-pouch – important, as kilts do not have pockets), a wide belt and buckle, a properly cut jacket, and perhaps a kilt pin.

-So, there is actual history and tradition behind Highland dress, even if it is mingled with a bit of more recent creative energy since the “Celtic Twilight” revival beginning in the 19th century.
-One supposes that this admixture couldn’t really be any other way – if the wearers of a form of clothing, in the modern world, do not use their imaginations, adapt to modern needs, and allow their fashion to evolve over time to keep things interesting and suit the needs and wants of the wearers, their clothing becomes a rigidly defined but comical costume.
+There is actual history and tradition behind Highland dress, even if it is mingled with a bit of more recent creative energy since the “Celtic Twilight” revival beginning in the 19th century.
+One supposes that this admixture couldn’t really be any other way – if the wearers of a form of clothing, in the modern world, do not use their imaginations, adapt to modern needs, and allow their fashion to evolve over time to keep things interesting and suit the needs and wants of the wearers, their clothing becomes a rigidly defined but increasingly obsolete and even comical costume, like German Lederhosen.
 May that never happen to the kilt!

 Q) Is a recently created tartan “inauthentic”?

-Clan tartans did not exist until the 1700s (a single exception is known from 1618.)
-Setts being adopted by chiefs as official clan tartans has only happened since the 1820s or later in almost all cases.
-Many date to the 20th century (e.g. MacTavish Red in 1906), and some few have been created after the year 2000 (mostly “side” tartans, like a clan’s official dancing-competition sett).
-Some from the early period were adopted from an alleged 15th-century manuscript called Vestiarum Scoticum, which we now know to have been an 1842 forgery by the so-called Sobieski-Stuarts.
+Clan tartans did not exist until the 1800s (a single exception is purported to go back to 1618, but is not a tartan that actually survived to the present).
+Many date to the 20th century, and some few have been created after the year 2000 (mostly “side” tartans, like a clan’s official dancing-competition sett).
+Some from the early period were adopted from an alleged 15th-century manuscript called Vestiarium Scoticum, which we now know to have been an 1842 forgery by the so-called Sobieski-Stuarts.
 These tartans are not nearly as old as was claimed, but remain accepted and “traditional” today.
-Some others date to Clan Originaux, published in Paris in 1880 by J. Claude Fres.
-Clan chieftainships sometimes date to the modern era as well, e.g. that of the MacDonalds of Keppoch in 2006, and Buchanan in 2022.
-One clan, Armstrong, went defunct and was “revived” in 1969.
+Some others date to later 19th-century sources.
+Clan chieftainships sometimes date to the modern era as well, e.g. that of Clan Shaw in 1970, the MacDonalds of Keppoch in 2006, and Buchanan in 2022.
+One clan, Armstrong, went defunct and was “revived” in 1969, and a similar re-establishment of Clan Bell is underway as of 2023.
+The major families of the Lowlands only designated themselves as clans at all after ca. 1822.
 Some “clan” associations are not clans in the historical sense, just modern non-profit organizations.
 Various Highland clans and families are actually of Anglo-Norman origin not Gaelic/Pictish Scottish (including Stewart/Stuart, Bruce, Fraser, Grant, Menzies, Riddel, and others), while some are of Norse extraction (MacIver, MacSween, MacAulay, MacLeod).
 In short, tradition is a living, growing thing; it does not require an early-medieval pedigree nor a genetic test for something to be authentic, only acceptance by those to whom it matters.

 Q) What bodies recognize the McCandlish/McCandless tartans?

-They were next registered with the nonprofit Scottish Tartans Authority (which absorbed the databases of IATS/TECA and the Scottish Tartans Society, both now defunct).
-Two thread-count errors existed in those records for a while, but have since been corrected.
+They were next actively registered with the Scottish Tartans Authority (which also absorbed the databases of IATS/TECA and the Scottish Tartans Society, both now defunct).
+Two thread-count errors existed in the STA records for a while, but have since been corrected.

 In 2009, the British government created a new department, the official Scottish Register of Tartans (TartanRegister.gov.uk).
-The McCandlish setts have been formally registered with it, and have been checked as of 2020 (and 2022) that they are correctly recorded.
+The McCandlish setts have been formally registered with SRT, and have been checked as of 2020 (and 2022, and 2023) that they are correctly recorded.

 The purposes of listing the tartans with these organizations are firstly to make it easier for more people to know about the tartans, and secondly to keep them from becoming lost, or co-opted.
 There really aren’t any legal issues at stake here.
 (Which segues nicely to the next Q&A.)